aspectran/aspectran.github.io/_pages/en/aspectow/appmon.md

 ## 6. How to Configure AppMon

 All of AppMon's behavior is configured through the `appmon-config.apon` file.
+Furthermore, AppMon has a flexible architecture where default settings are built into the library, and users can override them in the project's `/config/appmon` directory.

+### 6.1. `appmon-config.apon` File Details

 This file consists of several sections that define what to monitor and how.

-### Main Configuration Sections
+#### Main Configuration Sections

 - **`counterPersistInterval`**: Sets the interval, in minutes, for saving aggregated event counter data to the database.
 If not set, it defaults to 5 minutes.
 - **`pollingConfig`**: Configures the behavior when a client connects via Long-Polling (`pollingInterval`, `sessionTimeout`, etc.).
 - **`domain`**: Defines and logically groups the server instances to be monitored.
 Each `domain` points to a single monitoring target server and contains the endpoint information for connecting to it.
 - **`instance`**: Defines the individual application or component unit to be monitored.
 Most of the detailed settings are located under this section.

-### `instance` Detailed Settings
+#### `instance` Detailed Settings

 Under the `instance` section, you can configure `event`, `metric`, and `log` to collect the desired data.